supersakana/caesar_cipher/README.md

-Intro to ruby programming problem through The Odin Project
+Intro to ruby programming.
+Problem through The Odin Project